William Nicol Burns: Burns House, Dumfries

 In 1851 William purchased the family's last home in Millhole Street, later Burns Street, Dumfries in order to ensure the survival of the house in which his father had died and the Burns family had resided.
 In 1858 William placed the house in the care of the Dumfries and Maxwellton Education Society and for a number of years it served as a 'Ragged School' where children were taught a trade if they came from destitute or neglected backgrounds.
-After the school moved to other premises the Dumfries and Galloway Royal Infirmary diectors restored the house as a memorial to Robert Burns and from 25 January 1935 it was opened to the public.
-Jean Armour Burns Brown, William's great-niece, performed tne opening ceremony.
+After the school moved to other premises the Dumfries and Galloway Royal Infirmary directors restored the house as a memorial to Robert Burns and from 25 January 1935 it was opened to the public.
+Jean Armour Burns Brown, William's great-niece, performed the opening ceremony.